Nauchnik/CAMBALA/README.md

 > Unzip the archive to a default folder, e.g. \alglib-3.17.0.cpp.gpl.

-> Make a new folder \alglib on the same level as \Acoustics-at-home, copy to it all files from the subfolder \alglib-3.17.0.cpp.gpl\cpp\src
+> Make a new folder \alglib on the same level as \CAMBALA, copy to it all files from the subfolder \alglib-3.17.0.cpp.gpl\cpp\src

-> Make a new folder \Eigenvalues on the same level as \Acoustics-at-home
+> Make a new folder \Eigenvalues on the same level as \CAMBALA

 > Download sources of Spectra from https://github.com/yixuan/spectra.git